dwjoyce/pythonbook/Going loopy.rst

 Doing it the easy way
 ---------------------

-To overcome this hurdle, Python - and pretty much all programming languages - has the ability to repeat a block of code a number of times.
+To overcome this hurdle, Python - and pretty much every other programming language - has the ability to repeat a block of code a number of times.
 This is called looping or iteration.

 Roughly speaking, looping is similar to the way we construct ``if`` statements.
-In an ``if`` statement, we use the ``if`` keyword (a word reserved by Python and given a special meaning), following by a test which results in a boolean value - either ``True`` or ``False``.
+In an ``if`` statement, we use the ``if`` keyword (a keyword is a word reserved by Python and given a special meaning), following by a test which results in a boolean value - either ``True`` or ``False``.
 It will then conditionally execute a given code block, which follows the ``:`` colon symbol.
 If the test fails (results in ``False``), then the code block is skipped.
 Either way, the program continues on its way after the ``if``, along with any ``elif`` and ``else`` statements are done.

 A loop uses a different keyword, but still has a condition that is tested, and also a code block that belongs to it.
 The main difference is that a loop will execute the code block not just once, but potentially many times.
 To be precise, the code block can execute zero or more times, depending on whether the test at the top of the loop is ``True`` in the first place!
 The loop will repeat whilst the condition remains ``True``, so clearly we need a way of changing the condition as we go along or otherwise it will repeat forever.
 In the next chapter, we will do this on purpose, but with a way of escaping!